 - The final line has the second soldier suggesting they both sleep now, having been reconciled, having learnt that pity, distilled by the awful suffering of war, is the only way forward for humankind.

-What Is the Metre and Rhyme Scheme in Strange Meeting
+What Is the Metre (Meter in American English) and Rhyme Scheme in Strange Meeting

 Strange Meeting is written in heroic couplets and there are a total of 44 lines contained in four stanzas.
 Note that lines 19-21 form a tercet, ending in three half rhymes: hair/hour/here.
 The last line is much shorter and doesn't rhyme with any other line.